How to minimise regrowth risk in water towers and large reservoirs by mixing optimisation - Part I

 The impact of the filling location

 A filling cycle starts with a non-submerged inlet pipe (Fig 3).
 The inlet is located somewhere near the wall, so it takes a while for the new water to ‘conquer’ the opposite side.
-We can say that filling from above the surface led to very inefficient mixing.
+We saw that filling from above the surface led to very inefficient mixing.

 Key point #1: if you add water to water, they do not spontaneously mix.
 The diffusional force is really low and the incoming water creates an action that leads to an opposite buoyancy reaction of the older water mass.